 Calculating the value of pain and suffering

-From the discussion we had, you will now be clear about the different types of pain and suffering.
+From the discussion we had, you will now be clear about the different types of mental or physical pain or suffering.
 You also will have had a clear understanding that pain does not have actual costs.
 So, how do we make a claim?

 There is no proper formula to calculate the claim amount for pain and suffering.
 It is totally based on what evidence you produce to the jury and how effectively you state your pain to the attorney.
 The major factors that affect your claim in a personal injury settlement are,